 Design and Functionality

-- SPO Web pages utilize Cascading Style Sheets (CSS) for visual design.
+- Michigan Publishing / DLPS web pages utilize Cascading Style Sheets (CSS) for visual design.
 If your browser does not support CSS, each page will still be readable and navigable, although its layout and appearance will be simplified.

 - All meaningful images will include descriptive ALT attributes.